andreydanil/AWSCloudFormation/README.md

 # AWSCloudFormation
-AWSCloudFormation samples in JSON and YAML
+AWSCloudFormation samples in JSON and YAML latest

 ## About